DP World London Gateway's Story

 Two of the schools participating in the scheme are primary schools.
 We have seen fantastic engagement from these schools because they can be more flexible.
 Although the children are younger, and it will take much longer for measurable results to be seen in areas such as recruitment, it is important to encourage a learning environment where STEM subjects are seen to be fun, interesting and achievable.

 We are proud of working together to invest in our future and the support given on our sustainability journey by organisations such as Enthuse, our partner schools and Planet Mark who provide our sustainability certification.
-To recognise the commitment of the teachers and pupils at this difficult time, we have entered this project into the Planet Mark 2021 Awards.
+To recognise the commitment of the teachers and pupils at this difficult time during the covid-pandemic, we have entered this project into the Planet Mark 2021 Awards.